 The gérant need not necessarily be one of the shareholders, although it is normally the senior family member who would take this role.

 The powers of the gérant will need careful drafting, as they will be able to take important decisions on behalf of the company without necessarily consulting with the other shareholders.

 A gérant who is also a majority shareholder would not be able to be removed from this role by the other shareholders.

-A simple and fairly inexpensive way of delegating management of the formalities would be to hand them over to a French accountant who should be able to take pain for you for a few hundreds euros a year.
+A simple and fairly inexpensive way of delegating management of the formalities would be to hand them over to a French accountant.
+A simply family SCI would not be expensive.

 Back: Index - What is an SCI?

 The Guides to France are published for general information only.

 Please visit our Disclaimer for full details.